adrienandrem/relation-analyser/README.txt

   - a yellow marker is displayed for an opening in the relation
   - a green Marker for self intersection

 A direct link to JOSM is given to repair the relation where it has a problem.

+Dependencies:

+- OSM API
+- OsmApi python library
+- JTS
+- Inkscape

 Elle a été un peu nettoyée de dépendances d'accès en dur, et utilise